 And here are a few other tips:

 Lastly, this is a recipe that, once finished, can be frozen quite successfully in 1-quart plastic storage containers.
-I suggest you make a large recipe, so you can enjoy it throughout the cold winter months.
+We suggest you make a large recipe, so you can enjoy it throughout the cold winter months.